driftingtides/hyvr/_sources/inout.rst.txt

   ``dy`` or ``dz`` are not given, ``dx`` will be used instead.
 - ``lx``, ``ly``, ``lz``: *(required)* Model domain dimensions.
 - ``periodic``: *(optional, default: false)* Periodic model domain?
-  (works for sheets/truncated ellipsoids only)
+  (works for sheets/truncated ellipsoids only, not with channels)
 - ``anisotropy``: *(optional, default: true)* Generate anisotropy parameters?
 - ``hydraulics``: *(optional, default: true)* Generate hydraulic parameters?
 - ``heterogeneity``: *(optional, default: true)* If ``hydraulics`` is ``true``,